rmccrear/jekyll-guided-content/README.md

 - Create `_data/course.yml` with course metadata
 - Create `index.md` with course layout
 - Create a sample lesson to get you started
+- Create `_agent_config/LESSON_PROMPT.md` with prompts for LLM agents to create lessons

 ### Manual Setup